Module gcip.core.need

 )

-parameter, to either download artifacts from a parent pipeline or to
+You can use Need with the pipeline parameter, to either download artifacts from a parent pipeline or to

 mirror the status from an upstream pipeline.
 Please refer to the official documentation for examples: